 Sometimes parents or guardians have concerns about their student.
 In such cases, RMCAD personnel may discuss general policies and procedures, as well as suggest questions they may wish to ask their student.
 RMCAD personnel can also let the student know of the concern.

 If parents or guardians have questions or concerns about a student’s academic record, they should contact the Manager of Academic Advising or the Office of the Registrar; College policy precludes parents or guardians communicating directly with members of the faculty or Department Chairs.
-Questions about financial concerns should be addressed to the Financial Aid Office or the Business Office.
+Questions about financial concerns should be addressed to the Student Accounts Office.

 Rocky Mountain College of Art + Design may provide directory information in accordance with the provisions of FERPA without the written consent of an eligible student unless it is requested in writing that such information not be disclosed.
 The items listed below are designated as Directory Information and may be released for any purpose at the discretion of Rocky Mountain College of Art + Design unless a written request for nondisclosure is on file: